‘What do I say or do when all my loved one does is beg to go home?’ By Micha Shalev Here are some tips to try...

-Summer is a special time for caution if you or someone in your family is an older adult.
-I
+“Tis the season.”
+Winter is a special time for caution if you or someone in your family is an older adult.
+It is the season for the flu, for slips on icy streets, and for other dangers that are particularly great for seniors.

 Too often, older Americans wind up in a nursing home not because they’re super-sick, but because they can’t get through their days safely at home.